Free Walking Tour Berlin

 The Significance of Berlin

-If the United States had successfully reached Berlin before the Soviet Union, it would have likely been a significant victory for the Western world.
+Had the United States had got to Berlin before the Soviets, it would probably have been a triumph for the Western side.
 Here are a few potential outcomes:

 1. A Unified Germany

-Scenario 2: The Implications of a Delayed Soviet Arrival
+Scenario 2: The Soviet Non-aggression Pact: The Implications of a Delayed Soviet Arrival

-Another possibility to consider is what would have happened if the Soviet Union had not arrived in Berlin immediately after World War II.
+The third scenario to discuss is what happened if the Soviet Union did not come to Berlin in the aftermath of the World War II.
 A delayed Soviet arrival might have changed the dynamics of the Cold War:

 Conclusion